Gaussian Elimination in Symplectic and split orthogonal groups

 \section{Abstract}

-This paper studies algorithms similar to the Gaussian elimination algorithm in symplectic and split orthogonal groups.
-We discuss two applications of this algorithm in computational group theory.
+This paper studies algorithms similar to the Gaussian elimination algorithm in symplectic and orthogonal groups.
+We discuss two applications of this algorithm.
 One computes the spinor norm and the other computes the double coset decomposition with respect to Siegel maximal parabolic subgroup.